shuozhixu/CMS-EAM_2025/README.md

 - [4] Are the answers to the questions [1,2] dependent on the number of constituent elements in an MPEA?

-for that, we will investigate three binaries (NbTa, NbTi, NbV), one quaternary (NbTaTiV), and one quinary (NbTaTiVZr) using an MEAM potential, as described in [the third GitHub repository](https://github.com/shuozhixu/JAP-MEAM_2025).
+for that, we will investigate three binaries (NbTa, NbTi, NbV), one quaternary (NbTaTiV), and one quinary (NbTaTiVZr) using the MEAM potential, as described in [the third GitHub repository](https://github.com/shuozhixu/JAP-MEAM_2025).

 ## LAMMPS